-We identified one additional relevant head-to-head clinical trial and two additional relevant observational studies on safety when we performed updated searches in March 2003.
-We also reviewed updated results of the DAWN network and from the Oregon Department of Human Services regarding adverse events from longacting opioids.
+From these citations, we identified one head-to-head clinical trial22 and two observational studies^{23, 24} on safety that met inclusion criteria.
+We also reviewed updated results of the DAWN network20 and from the Oregon Department of Human Services21 regarding adverse events from long-acting opioids.